 ARTICLE 5.
-CERTIFICATES OF APPROVAL
+CERTIFICATE OF APPROVAL

-22-501 WHEN A CERTIFICATE OF APPROVAL IS REQUIRED.
+22-501 WHEN CERTIFICATE IS REQUIRED.

-- (a) Nothing in this Chapter shall be construed to prevent the ordinary maintenance or repair of a site, structure, or object. - (b) A Certificate of Approval, however, shall be required before the following actions, affecting a designated landmark or property within a designated historic district, may be taken: - (1) Any exterior construction, alteration, or removal requiring a building permit from the City. - (2) Any demolition, in whole or in part, requiring a demolition or building permit from the City. - (3) Any sign permit. - (4) Any development activity or entitlement, including site improvements and the subdivision of land. - (5) Any ground-disturbing projects. - (6) Any improvements or development in the public right of way. - (7) Any construction, alteration, demolition, or removal affecting the exterior of a site, structure, or object or any historical feature as specified in the ordinance designating the landmark or the historic district. - (A) The foregoing shall not apply to any repairs or preventive measures not requiring a building permit as may be minimally required to prevent additional loss or harm to the site, structure, or object resulting from damage to it by accident or natural causes.

-- (c) A Certificate of Approval shall also be required before the following actions, affecting property within the context area of a landmark or historic district, may be taken: - (1) Any exterior construction or alteration visible from the public right of way and requiring a building permit from the City. - (2) Any demolition, in whole or in part, requiring a demolition or building permit from the City. - (3) Any sign permit. - (4) Any development activity or entitlement, including site improvements and the subdivision of land. - (5) Any ground-disturbing projects. - (6) Any improvements or development in the public right of way.
+- (a) Nothing in this Chapter shall be construed to prevent the ordinary maintenance or repair of a site, structure, or object. - (b) A Certificate of Approval, however, shall be required before the following actions, affecting a designated landmark or property within a designated historic district, may be taken: - (1) Any exterior construction, alteration, or removal requiring a building permit from the City. - (2) Any demolition, in whole or in part, requiring a demolition or building permit from the City. - (3) Any sign permit. - (4) Any development activity or entitlement, including site improvements and the subdivision of land. - (5) Any ground-disturbing projects. - (6) Any improvements or development in the public right of way. - (7) Any construction, alteration, demolition, or removal affecting the exterior of a site, structure, or object or any historical feature as specified in the ordinance designating the landmark or the historic district. - (A) The foregoing shall not apply to any repairs or preventive measures not requiring a building permit as may be minimally required to prevent additional loss or harm to the site, structure, or object resulting from damage to it by accident or natural causes - (c) A Certificate of Approval shall also be required before the following actions, affecting property within the context area of a landmark or historic district, may be taken: - (1) Any exterior construction or alteration visible from the public right of way, including alleys, and requiring a building permit from the City-of any structure, or footprint of a proposed addition, lying in whole or part within 250 feet of the landmark or historic district. - (2) Any demolition, in whole or in part, requiring a demolition or building permit from the City of any structure lying in whole or part within 250 feet of the landmark or historic district.